imperial-qore/line-solver/README.md

 LINE is an open source package to analyze queueing models via analytical methods and simulation.
 The tool features algorithms for the solution of open queueing systems (e.g., M/M/1, M/M/k, M/G/1, ...), open and closed queueing networks, and layered queueing networks.

 ### License
-LINE is released as open source under the [BSD-3 license](https://raw.githubusercontent.com/imperial-qore/line-solver/main/matlab/LICENSE).
+LINE is released as open source under the BSD-3 license.

-### Acknowledgement
-The development of LINE has been partially funded by the European Commission grants FP7-318484 (MODAClouds), H2020-644869 (DICE), H2020-825040 (RADON), and by the EPSRC grant EP/M009211/1 (OptiMAM).